 Personalisation Is a Trust System

-If your outbound feels bloated, generic, or risky don't blame the copy.
+If your outbound feels bloated, generic, or risky, don't blame the copy.
 Rethink the system behind it.

 Can Clay write outbound copy using AI?